 Most US citizens get the realities of our global economy.
 If they didn’t prior to the most recent recession, I think they are beginning to now.
 Several years ago, it was common to find IT insiders vigorously opposed to the off-shoring of jobs.
 These days, vocal opponents seem few and far between.
 Most people understand our economy relies upon economies from around the world.

-Despite this apparent shift in public opinion and Three Pillar’s shore agnostic deliver model, I still get the occasional critic who seems annoyed by the fact a large portion of our staff are spread throughout the world.
-Somehow, these critics view every job sent oversees as a job lost here at home.
-Unfortunately, this is simply not the case.
+Despite this apparent shift in public opinion and Three Pillar’s shore-agnostic delivery model, I still get the occasional critic who seems annoyed by the fact a large portion of our staff are spread throughout the world.
+Somehow, these people view every job sent overseas as a job lost here at home.
+Fortunately, this is simply not the case.

-I’m proud of the fact Three Pillar Global has created about 60 jobs in Fairfax, VA since it’s founding just 4 years ago.
-I’m also proud we employ nearly twice this number in our other offices.
-What the small, often loud, minority of opponents don’t understand is the US jobs would not exist without their oversees counterparts.
+I’m proud of the fact Three Pillar Global has created about 60 jobs in Fairfax, VA since its founding just 4 years ago.
+I’m also proud that we employ nearly twice this number in our other offices.
+What the small, often loud, minority of opponents don’t understand is that the US jobs would not exist without their overseas counterparts.

 The global economy is a reality.
 Without the ability to lower the cost of innovation, US companies would simply not be able to compete effectively.
 By leveraging its shore-agnostic approach, Three Pillar Global is able to embrace global talent and economies while simultaneously providing the unique talent of American innovation.
 From a business perspective, this approach simply makes sense – providing a solution optimized for innovation, quality, time to market, and budget.
 From a political perspective, this solution simply creates jobs.
 Without the combination, the 60 new jobs simply wouldn’t exist.